fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2023-10-21-singapore-top-restaurants-by-cuisine.md

 |:--:|
 |  *Obba Jajang's signature Jjampong and jjangmyeon.
 Yum*  |

 Singapore’s a culinary haven with lots of options.
 I hope my go-tos help you narrow down on food establishments that are of the best value.
 Let me know what your go-tos are - I’d love to shore up my list.
+If interested, [here's] (https://fromhktosg.github.io/singapore-michelin/) my Michelin recommendations